TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 ## How is technical debt born

 Technical debt is not only born in the code.
-This is one of the biggest errors thar Startups make when thinking about it but also happens on established companies.
+This is one of the biggest mistakes thar startups make when thinking about it but also happens on established companies.
 According our definition above it can be born different ways.

 For example, a stakeholder meeting establishing a plan for the company to duplicate clients or traffic will spawn a bunch of tech-debt items to optimize performance, allow scalability or other evolutions that are needed to achieve that goal.
+Specially if scalability was not important for some services and thus their architecture was not focused on that.

 Maybe our company is not yet ready to fully automated CI/CD pipelines, and we have some manual QA testing, and some teams keep detecting in their retrospectives that there is a problem there, needing additional environments or just evolving the pipelines and training the team to help them automate those tests.

-Or a new technology spawning in our market that gives and advantage to competitors and forces the company to switch to it, evolving architectures, or just because there is a lack of engineers working in our previous technology stack.
+Or a new technology spawning in our market that gives and advantage to competitors and forces the company to switch to it, evolving architectures or tools, or just because there is a lack of engineers working in our previous technology stack.

 I stumbled recently upon this blog entry [Intentional Qualities](https://medium.com/@elizarov/intentional-qualities-7e6a57bb87fc) from [Roman Elizarov](https://www.linkedin.com/in/relizarov) and we would like to highlight a couple of paragraphs there: